mganss/HtmlSanitizer/README.md

 Usage
 -----

-- Install the CsQuery NuGet package
+Install the HtmlSanitizer NuGet package.
+Then:
-- Copy `HtmlSanitizer.cs` into your project

 <!-- end list -->